MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

    ![PBI desktop report](media/embed-sample-for-customers/embed-sample-for-customers-027.png)

 3. Publish to **app workspaces**.
-This process differs depending on whether you are using a master user account (Power Pro license), or a service principal application.
-If you are using a master user account, then you can publish your report through Power BI Desktop.
-Now if you are using a service principal application, you must use the Power BI REST APIs.
+This process differs depending on whether you're using a master user account (Power Pro license), or a service principal application.
+If you're using a master user account, then you can publish your report through Power BI Desktop.
+Now if you're using a service principal application, you must use the Power BI REST APIs.

 ## Embed your content using the sample application